GetaKit: Online Testing in Ontario

 A note on Coercion

-HIV and COVID self-tests may be used to force another person to test for these infections.
-While the HIV kits can be shared with your network, it is important to clarify that no one should test for HIV or COVID if they do not want to.
-This means no one can force you to take an HIV or COVID test, and you should not force someone else to take the test.
-Consent and willingness to test is a fundamental feature of HIV and COVID testing.
+HIV self-tests may be used to force another person to test for HIV.
+While the HIV kits can be shared with your network, it is important to clarify that no one should test for HIV if they do not want to.
+This means no one can force you to take an HIV test, and you should not force someone else to take the test.
+Consent and willingness to test is a fundamental feature of HIV testing.

 Risks and Discomforts